 A minimalist approach to HR Tech

-Best selling author Marie Kondo has been inspiring the decluttering of homes far and wide with her Netflix series called “Tidying up with Marie Kondo”.
+Best selling author Marie Kondo has been inspiring the decluttering of homes far and wide with her Konmari methods and her new Netflix series called “Tidying up with Marie Kondo”.

 At work we might take some lessons in decluttering too.